 I notice you didn’t mention Santorini in the above list!

 Well, yes!
 Santorini does not have the best beaches in Greece.
 Sone of them may be picturesque, but in my opinion they are not that special.
-By all means visit Santorini for the volcano views, but move on to another island for beach time.
+By all means visit Santorini for the volcano views, or visit it as a romantic Greek island for couples, but move on to another island for beach time.

 Related: Best beaches in Santorini